 Announcing funding from Google, Y Combinator, F7 Ventures, Cleo Capital, and others.

-We kicked off 2020 by closing a $1M seed round to bring usability to the smart home.
+We kicked off 2020 by closing a $1M round to bring usability to the smart home.

 Our round is unique.
 We’re proud to have assembled an amazing group of investors, over half of whom are women!
 Building a diverse team and working with diverse investors will keep Kraftful focused on our important goal of making technology more accessible.

 We’re thrilled to welcome aboard Google Assistant Investments Program, F7 Ventures, Cleo Capital, Julia Collins (Founder & CEO of Zume Pizza and Planet Forward), Lukas Biewald (Founder & CEO of Figure Eight and Weights & Biases), Nicolas Pinto (Founder & CTO of Perceptio), and other great entrepreneurs and operators.